 The United States established diplomatic relations with Sudan in 1956, following its independence from joint administration by Egypt and the United Kingdom.
 Sudan broke diplomatic relations with the United States in 1967 after the start of the Arab-Israeli War.
 Relations were reestablished in 1972.
-After Brigadier General Omar al-Bashir took power in a 1989 coup backed by Islamists, Sudan established links with international terrorist organizations resulting in the United States’ designation of Sudan as a State Sponsor of Terrorism in 1993 and the suspension of U.S. Embassy operations in 1996.
+After Brigadier General Omar al-Bashir took power in a 1989 coup backed by Islamists, Sudan established links with international terrorist organizations, resulting in the United States’ designation of Sudan as a State Sponsor of Terrorism in 1993 and the suspension of U.S. Embassy operations in 1996.
 The U.S. Embassy was reopened in 2002.

 U.S. Assistance to Sudan

-In the face of widespread humanitarian needs caused by conflict, displacement, and natural disasters, the United States has been a major donor of humanitarian aid to the people of Sudan throughout the last quarter century.
-The United States has declared disasters in Sudan due to complex emergencies each year since 1987.
-As the largest international donor of humanitarian aid in Sudan, the United States continues to provide impartial, needs-based assistance to all accessible areas and populations, including displaced and otherwise conflict-affected people, individuals living in camp for IDPs, local communities hosting IDPs, and formerly displaced returnees.
-The United States supports Sudan in creating an inclusive, transparent, and democratic society; increasing resilience of vulnerable populations to key shocks; and promoting inclusive economic growth.
+In the face of widespread needs caused by conflict, displacement, and natural disasters, the United States has provided humanitarian assistance to the Sudanese people for decades.
+As the largest international humanitarian aid donor, the United States continues to provide assistance to vulnerable populations in Sudan, including displaced and otherwise conflict-affected people, individuals living in camps for IDPs, local communities hosting IDPs, and formerly displaced returnees.
+In addition, the United States supports Sudan in creating an inclusive, transparent, and democratic society; increasing resilience of vulnerable populations to key shocks; and promoting inclusive economic growth.
 At the Sudan Partnership Conference hosted by Germany in June 2020, the United States pledged $356 million in development and humanitarian assistance and has since exceeded this commitment.

 Bilateral Economic Relations

-The United States and Sudan have a small amount of bilateral trade.
-The United States and Sudan have a small, but growing amount of bilateral trade.
-Cereals and machinery constitute the top two export categories of goods and the top two import categories of goods are vegetable extracts and syrup and arts and antiques.
+The United States and Sudan have a small but growing amount of bilateral trade.
 Since 2011, the United States has maintained a positive balance of trade in goods with Sudan.

 Sudan is a member of the Common Market for Eastern and Southern Africa, which has a Trade and Investment Framework Agreement with the United States.

-More information about Sudan is available from the Department of State and other sources, some of which are listed here:
+More information about Sudan is available from the Department of State and other sources, some of which are listed at the hyperlinks here: